 Pay Stubs are important documents.
 Humans are prone to mistakes so mistakes happen.
 You won’t want the same to happen with your paycheck so it’s necessary for you to read your paystub.
-With StubCreator, we are making an effort to highlight the mistakes prone areas on your paystub.
+With StubCreator, we are making an effort to highlight the mistakes-prone areas on your pay stub.
 This will help you in catching mistakes easily before wasting money or time as both are valuable.
 Money can be earned again but time lost is lost forever.

 Pay Stub Maker – Easy & Quick

-Pay stub maker is very helpful for your small business, if you want to save a great amount of time from your payroll services then we are at your service to provide you with online pay stub maker which helps you keep track of all the taxes and deductions.
-Our free paycheck stub generator will work for you in the way you want it to.
+Pay stub maker is very helpful for your small business, if you want to save a great amount of time from your payroll services then we are at your service to provide you with an online pay stub maker which helps you keep track of all the taxes and deductions.
+Our free paycheck stubs generator will work for you in the way you want it to.

 Mistake Prone Zone

-Finding mistakes on your free pay stub isn’t a rocket science.
+Finding mistakes on your free pay stub isn’t rocket science.
 It’s pretty easy to find mistakes in your paystub.
 It’s simple as you just have to pay attention and check the correctness of everything that is mentioned on the paystub.